tldr-pages/tldr/pages/common/gh-run.md

 # gh run

-> View, run and watch recent workflow runs from GitHub Actions.
+> View, run and watch recent GitHub Actions workflow runs.
 > More information: <https://cli.github.com/manual/gh_run>.

 - Interactively select a run to see information about the jobs: